euyixiyue/scam/README.md

-Tuesday is the Wednesday of the rest of your life.
+You will always get the greatest recognition for the job you least like.